satyarth42/unfriends/README.md

 ## Installation instructtions
   1. <a href='https://www.python.org/downloads/'>Python</a>
-  2. run command <b>pip install selenium<b> to install Selenium
+  2. run command <b>pip install selenium</b> to install Selenium
-  3. run command <b>pip install beautifulsoup4<b> to install BeautifulSoup4
+  3. run command <b>pip install beautifulsoup4</b> to install BeautifulSoup4
   4. Google Chrome browser with Chrome webdriver is required to run the script, the instructions to install webdriver are available at http://selenium-python.readthedocs.io/installation.html

 ## How to run the script